MicrosoftDocs/ai-builder/ai-builder-docs/prompt-library.md

 ### Can I select the temperature of a template?

-Yes, From **Prompt settings**, select the slider to select the temperature of the AI model.
+Yes.
+From **Prompt settings**, select the slider to select the temperature of the AI model.

 Learn more in [Temperature](https://go.microsoft.com/fwlink/?linkid=2268182).